-We’ve chosen a Four Sisters 2013 Shiraz from Central Victoria (one of the top wine growing regions in Australia).
-The Rosemount Estate Shiraz from South Australia is also a good choice.
-I also like The Black Stump 2013 Shiraz, which is 60% Durif and 40% Shiraz.
+Try to find a wine from Australia to pair with this dish.
+Central Victoria (one of the top wine growing regions in Australia), is a good place to start.
+You might find that the grape varietal Durif shows up in some of these Australian wines.
 I hadn’t heard to the Durif varietal before, until I looked it up and realized that it’s often classified as Petite Sirah.

 Making the Australian Meat Pie